 This section is a listing of those medical services, supplies and conditions that are covered by the Plan.
-This section must be read in conjunction with the Medical Benefit Summary to understand how Plan benefits are determined (e.g., Co-Pay requirements and benefit sharing percentages).
+This section must be read in conjunction with the Medical Benefit Summary to understand how Plan benefits are determined (e.g., Copay requirements and benefit sharing percentages).

 Except as otherwise noted below or in the Medical Benefit Summary, eligible medical expenses are the Allowable Charges for the items listed below and that are incurred by a Covered Person - subject to the Definitions, Limitations and Exclusions and all other provisions of the Plan.
-All eligible medical expenses are subject to the pre-service review requirement of the Utilization Management Program.
+All eligible medical expenses are subject to the pre-service review requirement of the Utilization Management Program, except for a referral from a Tier 1 Prime Healthcare Provider to a Tier 1 Prime Healthcare Network Specialist for initial consultation only.
 In addition, the Plan will not cover any eligible medical expense that is not Medically Necessary for the care and treatment of a covered Illness, Injury, Pregnancy or other covered health care condition.
 The Plan Administrator reserves the right to determine coverage under the Plan for all claims from any source in accordance with the standards and requirements as set forth in this summary plan description and any additional Plan documents, which are hereby incorporated by reference in their entirety and may be made available upon request, free of charge.